0xPolygonMiden/miden-base/docs/src/architecture/state.md

 These databases are represented by authenticated data structures, which allows us to quickly show that objects were added to or withdrawn from a database, and a commitment to the database is minimal.

 ### Account DB
-Current account states are recorded in a Sparse Merkle tree which maps account IDs to account hashes, where the account hash is computed as:
+Current account states are recorded in a Tiered Sparse Merkle Tree which maps account IDs to account hashes, where the account hash is computed as:

 `hash([account ID, 0, 0, nonce], [vault root], [storage root], [code root])`.